ISSS now offers online F-1 Employment Tutorials. Click on the following link for the CPT tutorial.

 - One semester of study as a full-time student at another SEVIS approved college, university, conservatory, or seminary may be counted to fulfill this requirement if there was no break between programs.
 English language programs and Open University enrollment may not be counted.

-- Students who attended school full-time in another non-immigrant status (e.g. H-4 or H-1B) may count one semester of full-time study prior to changing to F-1 status.
+- Students who attended school full-time in another non-immigrant status (e.g. H-4 or H-1B) may count one semester or up to one academic year of full-time study prior to changing to F-1 status.
 To count your first semester in F-1 status, you must have been in F-1 status from the first day of classes for that semester.

 - Have a current job offer from your employer;